ARMmbed/mbed-os-5-docs/docs/tools/testing/testing.md

 #### Writing tests

 You can write tests for your own project, or add more tests to Mbed OS.
-You can write tests using the <a href="https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/greentea-client" target="_blank">Greentea client</a>, <a href="https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity" target="_blank">UNITY</a> and <a href="https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/utest" target="_blank">utest</a> frameworks, located in `/features/frameworks`.
+You can write tests using the [Greentea client](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/greentea-client), [UNITY](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity) and [utest](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/utest) frameworks, located in `/features/frameworks`.
 Below is an example test that uses all of these frameworks:

 ```c++
 #include "mbed.h"